Skip to main content

 1. How it Works

-• You do not need to be a US citizen to receive WIC.
+• You do not need to be a U.S. citizen to receive WIC.

 2. Determine your eligibility